 - Either cognitive impairment or orthostatic intolerance (symptoms made worse by standing and relieved when reclining)

-Wisconsin researchers recently published an interesting study in this area.
-Thirteen CFS patients and 11 healthy controls exercised to their maximal capacity.
-Researchers obtained blood samples and administered symptom questionnaires before and up to 72 hours after exercise.
-They measured gene expression for metabolite, cortisol, adrenaline and immune system receptors.
-Individuals with CFS had a significant increase in the number of cortisol and adrenaline receptors up to 72 hours after exercising compared to control subjects.
+In Wisconsin, researchers studied thirteen CFS patients and 11 healthy controls as the subjects exercised to their maximal capacity.
+The researchers obtained blood samples and administered symptom questionnaires before and up to 72 hours after exercise.
+They measured gene expression for metabolite, cortisol, adrenaline, and immune system receptors.
+Individuals with CFS had a significant increase in the number of cortisol and adrenaline receptors up to 72 hours after exercise compared to control subjects.